Forescout Technologies, Inc. Class Action Lawsuit

 - Stock Symbol

 - February 6, 2020 to May 15, 2020

 - August 10, 2020

 - Northern District of California

-On January 2, 2020, the Forescout Technologies, Inc. class action lawsuit was filed charging Forescout and certain of its officers with violations of the Securities Exchange Act of 1934.
-The Forescout class action lawsuit was commenced in the Northern District of California on behalf of purchasers of Forescout securities between February 7, 2019 and October 9, 2019 (the “Class Period”) and is captioned Sayce v.
-Forescout Technologies, Inc., et al., No. 20-cv-00076.
+The Forescout Technologies, Inc. class action lawsuit charges Forescout and certain of its officers with violations of the Securities Exchange Act of 1934 and seeks to represent purchasers of Forescout common stock between February 6, 2020 and May 15, 2020, inclusive (the “Class Period”).
+The Forescout class action lawsuit was commenced on June 10, 2020 in the Northern District of California and is captioned The Arbitrage Fund v.
+Forescout Technologies, Inc., No. 20-cv-03819.

 Robbins Geller Rudman & Dowd LLP is one of the world’s leading law firms representing investors in securities class action litigation.
 With 200 lawyers in 9 offices, Robbins Geller has obtained many of the largest securities class action recoveries in history.
 For seven consecutive years, ISS Securities Class Action Services has ranked the Firm in its annual SCAS Top 50 Report as one of the top law firms in the world in both amount recovered for shareholders and total number of class action settlements.
 Robbins Geller attorneys have helped shape the securities laws and have recovered tens of billions of dollars on behalf of aggrieved victims.
 Beyond securing financial recoveries for defrauded investors, Robbins Geller also specializes in implementing corporate governance reforms, helping to improve the financial markets for investors worldwide.
 Robbins Geller attorneys are consistently recognized by courts, professional organizations and the media as leading lawyers in the industry.